 SUMMER SERIES: House Guests

-COOP Gallery presents its third annual summer series of exhibitions entitled House Guests.
+COOP Gallery presents its 3rd annual summer series of exhibitions entitled House Guests.
 For the months of July and August, COOP has invited different curators to take over our space.
-For the month of August we have handed the gallery over to Los Angeles-based DURDEN AND RAY.
+This August, we have handed the gallery over to Los Angeles-based DURDEN AND RAY.
 See below: